Jefferson Frankford Hospital

-Jefferson Frankford Hospital is a non-profit hospital located in Philadelphia and is a part of Jefferson Health Northeast, a multi-state non-profit health system now a part of Jefferson Health.
-The hospital serve as a general hospital of Aria-Jefferson Health.
+Jefferson Frankford Hospital is a non-profit hospital located in Philadelphia and is a part of Jefferson Health, a multi-state non-profit health system.
+The hospital serves as a general hospital of Jefferson Health - Northeast.
 It is the oldest hospital in the Jefferson Health Northeast system.
 It is also a clinical affiliate of the New York Institute of Technology College of Osteopathic Medicine and the Rowan-Virtua School of Osteopathic Medicine and provides clinical clerkship education to the medical schools' osteopathic medical students.

+The Frankford campus is a general medical and surgical hospital with 485 beds.
+In the last year with data available, the hospital had 131,188 emergency department visits, and performed 7,686 inpatient and 11,561 outpatient surgeries.